EU states spar over hosting London-based agencies after Brexit

-LUXEMBOURG, June 20 Richer western EU states locked horns with their poorer eastern peers on Tuesday over who should host the bloc's London-based regulators for banking and drugs after Brexit.
+LUXEMBOURG, June 20 (Reuters) - Richer western EU states locked horns with their poorer eastern peers on Tuesday over who should host the bloc's London-based regulators for banking and drugs after Brexit.

 Several of the 27 remaining EU states have already signalled they could take on the European Banking Authority (EBA) and the European Medicines Agency (EMA) - bodies that together employ more than 1,000 people.